-Surface Preparation in Epoxy Flooring is probably the most important factor when executing an industrial flooring project.
-And unfortunately it is usually the most overlooked factor.
+Surface preparation in epoxy flooring is probably the most important factor when executing an industrial flooring project.
+Unfortunately, it is usually the most overlooked factor.
 Too many flooring projects are failing, because the surface preparation was inadequate.
-Manufacturers of epoxy paints are appearing out of the blue boasting that their product is so good that the surface will not require grinding or priming.
+Manufacturers of epoxy paints have been claiming lately to have a product so good, there is no need to grind or prime the surface first.
 These claims can be very misleading, especially when large industrial projects are at stake.

 Surface Preparation in Epoxy Flooring

-Sanding is the lightest form of surface prep usually done with an angle grinder or a light floor sander.
-Done with sanding paper (of varying grits) attached to a disc.
-Such surface prep is only appropriate for re-coat jobs, or if you are just applying a light paint job.
-Even if you use a rough, low grit sandpaper, the surface scratch will be little
+Sanding is the lightest form of surface Prep, usually done with an angle grinder or a light floor sander.
+Such surface prep is only appropriate for re-coat jobs, or if you are just applying for a light paint job.
+Even if you use rough, low grit sandpaper, the surface scratch will be fine.

-Stone Grinding machines were very popular before diamond grinders came out, but I see that epoxy applicators are not using them much these days.
-Basically this is a heavy floor grinder that has stone tools fastened to the bottom.
-Works well for a soft concrete surface but it does not grind well on hard concrete or epoxy.
+Stone grinding machines were the tool of choice before the invention of diamond grinders.
+This is essentially a heavy floor grinder that has stone tools fastened to the bottom.
+This works well for a soft concrete surface but it does not grind well on hard concrete or epoxy.

-Finally, Scarifying is my solution of last resort.
-This is a very aggressive form of surface preparation that digs into the surface.
-Several time when I was faced with horrible looking contaminated floors, using a scarifier saved the day.
-We were able to clean the surface and apply a new thick heavy build coat.
+I’ve put scarifying last because I consider it a last resort option, as this is a very aggressive form of surface preparation that digs into the surface.
+When faced with horrible looking and contaminated floors, however, I’ve turned to a scarifier and was able to clean the surface and apply a new thick heavy build coat